Injury Attorneys | Restoring LivesTM

 You may have heard about so-called government immunity to liability lawsuits.
 Does this mean you can’t file a personal injury claim against a government entity or employee?
 Not necessarily.

 It is possible to sue the government, but only if the government allows it.
 The process of suing the government is much more complicated than filing a suit against a non-government entity.
 Sovereign immunity—a legal doctrine declaring that state and government entities are immune from prosecution or civil suits—makes filing a claim against the government difficult.
+For negligence actions, Indiana’s immunity is typically governed by the Indiana Tort Claims Act.

 Persons injured by a government entity in Indiana cannot seek punitive damages.
 The most victims can recover for injuries or deaths is $700,000.